polyphilz/helldiver/README.md

 Please keep in mind that both directories that store Markdown and HTML files must exist to begin with.

-## Features in development

-- Dictate the formatting of the date
-- Specify class names you would like to add to generated HTML tags
+## Known Issues

+Be careful when using locally-stored images in your Markdown.
+If the directories that contain your Markdown and generated HTML aren't at the same level in the directory hierarchy, then the `src` attribute in the generated HTML won't correctly link to the image.
+This will have to be manually changed for now.

-## Why another "static site generator"?
+## Why Another "Static Site Generator"?

 It's true, there are existing (and amazing) projects like [jekyll](https://jekyllrb.com/) and [pelican](https://blog.getpelican.com/) that act as full-suite static site generators.
 As lightweight as they are though, even they were too "feature-complete" for my use case when I was building [my own personal website](https://github.com/rbnsl/personal-website).
 I needed something simple to make my Markdown blog-ready and wanted to have some fun in the process; thus, Helldiver was born.